pinballmap/pbm-react/README.md

 Release dates are approximate, given that review times vary between the App Store and Play Store.

+### 5.3.37

+November 21, 2025

+- Add functionality to edit or delete high scores

 ### 5.3.36

 October 14, 2025